wcfrobert/MSApy/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-DISCLAIMER:
-Considerable time, effort and expense have gone into the development, documentation and testing of MSApy.
-In using the program, the user accepts and understands that no warranty is expressed or implied by the developers on the accuracy or the relaibility of the program.
-The user msut explicitly understand the assumptions of the program and must independently verify the results.
+# Feedbacks

-Given the nature of our profession, I feel it necessary to emphasize on the above disclaimer.
+Thank you for using MSApy.
+Given the nature of our profession, I feel it is necessary to emphasize on the above disclaimer.
 Please note MSApy is a one-man project and can in no way, shape or form compete with the rigor of the debugging process at commercial software companies.
+In using the program, the user accepts and understands that no warranty is expressed or implied by the developers on the accuracy or the reliability of the program.
+The user must explicitly understand the assumptions of the program and must independently verify the results.

-Please forward your suggestions, feedbacks, criticisms, and comments on bugs here on Github or send me an email at rwang01 [at] stanford [dot] edu.
+Please forward your suggestions, feedbacks, criticisms, etc here on Github or send me an email at rwang01 [/\\] stanford edu.
 Thank you!

 Robert

-Last Updated: 2020-11-12
+Last Updated: 2020-12-25